 On September 29, 2020, the City of Pontiac Police and Fire Retirement System, an AMD shareholder, filed a shareholder derivative complaint (the "Complaint") against AMD and the members of its Board of Directors (collectively, "Defendants") in the United States District Court for the Northern District of California.
 See City of Pontiac Police and Fire Retirement System v.
 Caldwell, et al., No. 5:20-cv-6794 (N.D.
 Cal.).
 The Complaint alleges that Defendants breached their fiduciary duties, violated Section 14(a) of the Exchange Act of 1934, and were unjustly enriched by misrepresenting the Company's commitment to diversity, particularly with respect to the composition of the membership of AMD's Board of Directors and senior leadership team.
 On December 18, 2020, Defendants filed a motion to dismiss the Complaint.
-On February 12, 2021, Plaintiff filed an opposition to Defendants' motion to dismiss, and on March 12, 2021, Defendants filed a reply brief in support of the motion to dismiss.
+On February 12, 2021, Plaintiff filed an opposition to Defendants' motion to dismiss, without prejudice.
+On August 2, 2021, the parties filed a joint stipulation to dismiss the case with prejudice, and the court approved the joint stipulation on August 3, 2021.